python/devguide/setup.rst

 For a quick guide to building you can read `this documentation`_ from Victor Stinner.

-**Python 3.6** and later can use Microsoft Visual Studio 2017.
+All current versions of Python can be built using Microsoft Visual Studio 2017 or later.
 You can download and use any of the free or paid versions of `Visual Studio 2017`_.

 When installing Visual Studio 2017, select the **Python development** workload